 But, there are 2 cases where you might occasionally break this repetition pattern.

-First, if a design becomes too familiar to customers, they may start to take it for granted.
-It starts to feel stale and doesn’t stand out as much.
+First, if a design becomes too familiar to customers, they start to take it for granted.
+It starts to feel stale and doesn’t stand out.
 It becomes predictable, and predictable isn’t interesting for customers.

 An occasional new or tweaked version of your creative can keep your brand feeling fresh.
-You create a small surprise for customers that stops them taking you for granted.
+You create a small surprise for customers to stop them taking you for granted.